Upper Valley Mall: History

+Decline

+Both Elder-Beerman and Old Navy closed in January 2013.

 In March 2013, the Dayton Society of Natural History (DSNH) opened a satellite version of their main museum called the Boonshoft Museum of Discovery Springfield in an approximately 4000-square-foot space in the mall, moving to 20,000 square feet in the former Elder-Beerman space in November.
 On March 25, 2016, DSNH announced that it would close this satellite museum; it did so on April 30.

 The mall went into receivership in July 2014, and by the end of the month, management was transferred from Indianapolis-based Simon Property Group (successor of DeBartolo) to Urban Retail Properties.

 In spring 2015, Macy's and J. C. Penney closed their stores in the mall.
 The mall's cinema, an original tenant, closed on February 20, 2017.

 In December 2016, the Macy's site was purchased by the Clark County Land Reutilization Corporation, a land bank, for about $200,000.
 In May 2018, the land bank purchased the rest of the site, exclusive of Sears, from its then-owner, Urban Retail Properties, for slightly more than $3 million.

 On December 28, 2018, it was announced that Sears, the last anchor at the mall, would be closing as part of a plan to close 80 stores nationwide.
 The store closed on March 10, 2019, leaving the mall with no anchors.

 It was reported in March 2019 (although not confirmed by Clark County) that Home Plate Sports Academy, an existing tenant, would expand and be part of the mall's redevelopment into a mixed-use sports complex including restaurants, retail, a hotel and a movie theater; the academy stated that it planned to complete the project in two years, but nothing ever came of the plan.

 Victoria's Secret announced in January 2020 that it would close before the end of the month.

 On December 16, 2020, the Clark County Commission voted to allow the Clark County Combined Health District to use the former J. C. Penney store for three months for COVID-19 vaccinations and testing.
 The clinic in fact operated until May 27, 2021.